 Adding Sec to DevSecOps: Security as Code

-Those who are new to business might think that shifting security to the left means that you simply need to make your software available for security team testing as part of the CI/CD pipelining.
+Those who are new to the business might think that shifting security to the left means that you simply need to make your software available for security team testing as part of the CI/CD pipeline.
 Just in case, CICD is the combined practice of continuous integration and delivery or continuous deployment.
 Manual security testing certainly has a place in the process.
 However, by taking the security requirements just at a certain stage at the end of the pipeline, you’re essentially doing the same “throwing software over the wall” and waiting for the report to arrive.

 The image shows that security issues are critical at each stage of DevSecOps.